 If the air cleaner must be turned on for an electrical check, be extremely careful in avoiding electrical shock.
-Also, take care to avoid the air cleaner's moving parts.
+Also, take care when working near the air cleaner's moving parts.

 WHEN ASSEMBLING THIS PRODUCT

 Read these instructions carefully.
 Failure to follow them could damage the product or cause a hazardous condition.